JC3/MLExamples/FullscreenGLApp/readme.md

 Built for ML SDK 0.19.0.
 Include VS 2017 project files, but should build fine with just mabu.

+**You'll have to update MLCERT in the package file to specify your own certificate, or remove the line and use the -s option to mabu.**

 About This Example
 -